Processors reference

 Regex parser

 Parses a source attribute into one or more output attributes using a regular expression.
-You can use the event message as the source attribute.
+See Regular expressions for details on the regex dialect and how the regex parser compares to the key-value parser.

 -